Skip to Content

 Electronics to Pack for Ultralight Travel

-Even though electronics don’t take much space in your pack, they are heavy.
-This is one area that you can easily push your pack overweight if you’re not careful.
-While traveling, you need to pack enough electronics to accomplish the following:
+Even though electronics don’t take up much space in your pack, they are heavy.
+This is one area where you can easily push your pack overweight if you’re not careful.
+While traveling, you need to:

-• Taking photos- This one’s obvious.
-Everyone likes to take photos to remember their travels.
-You need some sort of camera.
+• Taking travel photos and videos- This one’s obvious.
+Everyone likes to take photos and videos to remember their travels.
+Most of us also like to share travel photos and videos with friends and family on social media.
+You need a camera and some camera gear.

 • Navigation- GPS comes in handy when trying to find your way from the bus or train station to your hotel or hostel when you reach a new city.
 It’s also useful for sightseeing.
 You can walk around freely in a new city without worrying about getting lost.
-You need some device that can show you your location without being connected to the internet.
+You need a phone to help you navigate.

 • Research and bookings- You need to research your destinations to find things you want to do.
-You also need some way of making reservations for hotels, hostels, flights, buses, trains, tours, etc. You need some sort of computer to accomplish this.
+You also need some way of making reservations for hotels, hostels, flights, buses, trains, tours, etc. You need a phone or laptop to accomplish this.

-Luckily, one piece of gear can accomplish all of the above.
-For shorter trips of less than a month, a smartphone is the only piece of electronic gear that you should pack.
+For shorter trips, a smartphone is the only piece of electronic gear that you should pack.
 It does everything that you need to do and takes up almost no space in your pack.
 This is the ultralight option.

-I do recognize that smartphones are limited.
+Smartphones are somewhat limited.
 They are kind of a ‘jack of all trades, master of none.’
-The small screens make some tasks difficult and the cameras are just ok.
-For some trips, you need to carry some additional electronic gear.
+The small screens make some tasks difficult.
+The cameras are good but some people prefer having a dedicated camera with interchangeable lenses.

 Travel Camera

 While traveling ultralight, you’ll want to stay away from DSLR cameras.
 They’re just too heavy and bulky.
 They also require that you pack multiple lenses which take up more space in your pack.
-A modern fixed lens point and shoot camera offers great picture quality in a pocket friendly size.
+A modern fixed lens point-and-shoot camera or an action camera offers great picture quality in a pocket friendly size.

 Laptop or Tablet for Travel